 Samaritan Counseling Services, a faith-sensitive provider of client-based professional psychological services, fosters spiritual, emotional, physical and social well-being.
 Built on the values of quality, teamwork, trust and innovation, dedicated credentialed professionals adhere to the highest standards defined by accrediting agencies and state and federal regulations.
 Quality, evidence-based clinical care, focused on the needs and desires of clients and families, is provided in the most cost-effective way possible, respecting clients' faith perspectives and personal goals and objectives.
 Based on more than 25 years of trust, respect and confidentiality, Samaritan Counseling Services continually seeks new and innovative processes to ensure delivery of the most competent and efficient care possible.

 Our licensed professionals offer individual, couple & family counseling, child & adolescent therapy and psychological testing.
 Consultation and training services are available for clergy and their staff or congregations, corporate leaders and coworkers, as well as, other health care professionals.
-Therapeutic massage therapy is provided by certified massage therapists.

 The caregivers of Samaritan Counseling Services believe that traditional counseling and psychotherapy can be made more powerful by including activities that promote spiritual life.
 With both theological and clinical training, our psychotherapists are equipped to incorporate into therapy, spiritual activities such as prayer, meditation, scriptural and ethical reflections, and participation in a faith community.
 These activities are introduced into counseling only in a way that is respectful of the person’s faith perspective and consistent with good psychotherapy.
 Samaritan, though particularly informed by the Christian tradition, welcomes all who seek counseling regardless of their religious background or interests.